Ted Patrick: Career as a deprogrammer

-In 1980 Patrick was paid 27,000 USD to carry out the deprogramming of Susan Wirth, a 35-year-old teacher living in San Francisco.
-He was hired by her parents, who objected to her involvement in leftist political activities.
-The process involved handcuffing her to a bed for two weeks and denying her food.
+In 1980, Patrick was paid US$27,000 (roughly $ after accounting for inflation) to carry out the deprogramming of Susan Wirth, a 35-year-old teacher living in San Francisco.
+He was hired by her parents, who objected to her involvement with activist groups: the "Coalition to Fight the Death Penalty" and the "African People's Solidarity Committee".
+The process involved four deprogrammers (or "thugs" as Wirth called them) shoving her into a van and gagging her, after which she was handcuffed to a bed for two weeks, denied food and water, and repeatedly threatened.
 She was later released and after returning to San Francisco spoke out against deprogramming but declined to press legal charges against her parents or Patrick.